7 days Birding Uganda Tour

 Day 3: Birding safari extends to Bwindi Impenetrable

-8 am we transfer to Bwindi forest national park also famously known for tracking the nearly extinct mountain gorillas.
+8 am we transfer to Bwindi forest national park also famously known for tracking the nearly extinct mountain gorillas in the wild.

 Day 4: Uganda Birding safari Bwindi Forest.